KevinSantos/Z0lvers-botnet/README.md

 minepc@1.2.3.4 exit
 list info

-the victum is also the client open the victum with netbeans to control the botnet!
+open the client with netbeans!

 the botnet is supported for windows, linux, and maby mac but i havend tested this. the standard port for the precompiled server ( botnet-server.jar ) is 4600 but you can change this in the source code.